Stanford Law School Deane F. Johnson Public Interest Fellowship

 Current and Previous Fellows

-The 2022-2023 Deane F. Johnson Fellows are Taylor Chambers, JD ’22, and Chris Middleton, JD ’21.
-Taylor will work for the National Center for Youth Law and ensure children receive the mental health supports necessary to successfully engage in school, by working in partnership with communities, developing resources, and producing policy proposals.
-Chris will pursue impact litigation and policy advocacy opportunities to improve the provision of care to California’s queer youth in foster care, congregate care, and juvenile detention as a Fellow with the Youth Law Center.
+The 2022-2023 Deane F. Johnson Fellows were Taylor Chambers, JD ’22, and Chris Middleton, JD ’21.
+Taylor worked for the National Center for Youth Law and ensured children received the mental health supports necessary to successfully engage in school, by working in partnership with communities, developing resources, and producing policy proposals.
+Chris pursued impact litigation and policy advocacy opportunities to improve the provision of care to California’s queer youth in foster care, congregate care, and juvenile detention as a Fellow with the Youth Law Center.